EzryStIago/training/docs/faq.md

 # Usual FAQs

+## Emailing for help

+**who do I email for help?**

+Please email `help@oarc.rutgers.edu` - this will reach all research scientists, but not system admins.
+Research scientists will include sysadmins if necessary.
+(We are trying to streamline communications.)

 ## error and output files

 **In the directory "slurm.slepner009.3695956.err" was created.
 Is this what should be happening?**